-TM4CAD explores the role of infrastructure systems in creating ODD (Operational Design Domain) awareness for Connected and Automated Driving (CAD) systems.
-As a starting point we will propose various approaches for providing distributed ODD attribute information and define acquisition principles of the information based on exchange among the stakeholders, ultimately to enable CAD systems to be aware of their ODD in real-time.
-Moreover, TM4CAD will demonstrate the basic mechanisms of ODD management via two real-world use cases, which build on the premise of interaction between traffic management systems and CAD vehicles.
-This will provide NRAs and other traffic managers insight into methods to inform CAD systems about the kinds of support they can provide for CAD operations on European roads.
+TM4CAD explores the role of infrastructure systems in creating ODD (Operational Design Domain) attribute value awareness for Connected and Automated Driving (CAD) systems.
+The distributed ODD attribute value awareness (as a state of the ADS) means that the ODD attributes' values known to the ADS are obtained through a combination of on-board and off-board sensors.
+As a starting point we proposed various approaches for providing distributed ODD attribute value information and defined acquisition principles of the information based on exchange among the stakeholders, ultimately to enable CAD systems to be aware of their ODD in real-time.
+Moreover, TM4CAD has demonstrated the basic mechanisms of ODD management via two real-world use cases, which build on the premise of interaction between traffic management systems and CAD vehicles.
+This provided NRAs and other traffic managers insight into methods to inform CAD systems about the kinds of support they can provide for CAD operations on European roads.

-To gain a complete understanding of traffic management for CAD, the TM4CAD project will:
+To gain a complete understanding of traffic management for CAD, the TM4CAD project:

-- Identify the full range of ODD attributes for consideration, based on experience from working on ODD issues in standardization activities and in other related research projects; - Integrate the very different perspectives of the CAD vehicle system developers and the road authorities and operators to focus on the overlapping areas; - Introduce the concept of ODD attribute awareness and the role of infrastructure in it; - Develop recommendations based on the technical constraints of the ODD-relevant information that can be perceived and exchanged in real time by the NRAs and the sensing systems of the CAD-equipped vehicles; - Provide insights on how to support CAD operation and ODD management, and how ISAD should be refined for traffic management use, and - Detail how traffic management systems and CAD vehicles can best interact to improve traffic operations.
+- Identified the full range of ODD attributes for consideration, based on experience from working on ODD issues in standardization activities and in other related research projects; - Integrated the very different perspectives of the CAD vehicle system developers and the road authorities and operators to focus on the overlapping areas: - Introduce the concept of ODD attribute value awareness and the role of infrastructure in it; - Developed recommendations based on the technical constraints of the ODD-relevant information that can be perceived and exchanged in real time by the NRAs and the sensing systems of the CAD-equipped vehicles; - Provided insights on how to support CAD operation and ODD management, and how ISAD should be refined for traffic management use, and - Detailed how traffic management systems and CAD vehicles can best interact to improve traffic operations.